mediapathic/hammerwiki/User-guide.md

 Where `intrange` is a function that returns true if and only if the given integer lies between `lower` and `upper`, inclusive.

+### HParser *h_with_endianness(char endianness, const HParser p)

+Runs its argument parser with the given endianness setting.
+The value of "endianness" should be a bit-wise OR of the constants BYTE_BIG_ENDIAN/BYTE_LITTLE_ENDIAN and BIT_BIG_ENDIAN/BIT_LITTLE_ENDIAN.
+On success, returns the result of `p`

+### HParser *h_put_value (const HParser *p, const char* name)

+Stashes the result of the parser it wraps in a symbol table in the parse state, so that nonlocal actions and predicates can access this value.
+Returns p's token type if the name was not already in the symbol table.
+If the name already exists, returns a NULL (and thus a parse failure).

+Try not to use this combinator if you can avoid it.

+### HParser *h_get_value (const char* name)

+Retrieves a named HParseResult that was previously stashed in the parse state.
+Returns whatever the stashed HParseResult is, if present.
+If no result, returns NULL (and thus a parse failure)

+Try not to use this combinator if you can avoid it.

+### HParser *h_bind (const HParser *p, HContinuation k, void *env)

+Monadic bind for HParsers, i.e.: Sequencing where later parsers may depend on result(s) of earlier ones.

+Run p and call the result x.
+Then run k(env,x).
+Fail if p fails or if k(env,x) fails or if k(env,x) is NULL.

+Result: the result of k(x,env).